xullnn/ls_pull_over_push/180/answers.md

 ```

 - first sort by `activated ASC`
-- if the sort results contains rows who have the same value, then sort these rows by `id DESC`
+- if the sort results contains rows which have the same value, then sort these rows by `id DESC`

 34. Operators are used in which clause in SQL Query?